collinjbrown/Unending/README.md

 # Unending
- A puzzle game about emanation and folding space....
+ A puzzle game about folding....

+# To Do
+- Fix the sprite billboarding code.